-A review of After the Affair by Samantha Smithstein, another psychologist, describes the stages of recovery outlined in this book:
+A review of After the Affair by Samantha Smithstein, another psychologist, names the three stages of recovery outlined in this book:

 What about the issue of whether or not to confess an affair to begin with?
 From an interview with Spring in the New York Times: